aarifhsn/speedauditpro/README.md

-# Core Web Vitals Fix Analyzer — Setup Guide
+# SPEED AUDIT PRO — Setup Guide

 > A Laravel MVP that analyzes any website and returns expert-level performance
 > reports with actionable fix advice.
 Your lead-generation engine.